 Farrokh Habibzadeh, MD

-President of World Association of Medical Editors, (WAME)
+Past President, the World Association of Medical Editors, (WAME)

 Dr. Farrokh Habibzadeh obtained his MD from Shiraz University of Medical Sciences in 1990.
 He has been involved in biomedical journalism since 1994.
 During his career he has worked in various capacities; President of the World Association of Medical Editors (WAME); the Editorial Consultant for The Lancet; Honorary Editor, The Lancet Middle East; and Founding Editor, The International Journal of Occupational and Environmental Medicine (The IJOEM).
 He is a founding member of the Eastern Mediterranean Association of Medical Editors (EMAME), and the Indonesian Association of Medical Editors (IndAMEd).
 He is currently the Managing Director, R&D Headquarters, Petroleum Industry Health Organization, an independent healthcare provider.
 He is contributing to several local, regional and international medical journals in various capacities.
 His research interests include public health, research methodology, epidemiology, biostatistics, and the applications of computer sciences in medical research.

 Currently, he is working on the characteristics of classifiers, in general, and diagnostic test performance indices, in particular.
 During the COVID-19 pandemic, he has focused his research on investigating into the probable protective effects of live attenuated vaccines, particularly, oral polio vaccine, against SARS-CoV-2 infection.